petk/php-build-system/docs/cmake/variables/ZEND_SIGNALS.md

 # `ZEND_SIGNALS`

+Default: `ON`

 Values: `ON|OFF`

-Default: `ON`

 Whether to enable Zend signals handling.
 When enabled and if the target system supports them, they will be enabled, otherwise they will be disabled.
-This option is not available when target system is Windows.

 See also: https://wiki.php.net/rfc/zendsignals

+> [!NOTE]
+> This option is not available when the target system is Windows.